-When you think about Iceland you think open spaces and possibly a glacier or two.
+When you think about Iceland you think open spaces and possibly aor two.
 You picture waterfalls, dark lava fields and bubbling hot springs.
-What follows might be colorful mountains, spouting geysers and deep fjords but do you ever think about Icelandic agriculture?
+What follows might be colorful mountains, spouting geysers and deep but do you ever think about Icelandic agriculture?

 Icelandic farm animals undoubtfully are worth of your attention.
 They are the perfect combination of wild and tamed.
 Never losing their spirit sculptured by being raised in vast open lands but still maintaining their kindness towards those who take care of them.

 Weather you want to taste the local cuisine, visit a farm and pet the animals or simply stay at one of those authentic Icelandic farms.
 This article is for you!

 Top 10 Best Farms to Visit in Iceland

 10. Sveitagardurinn – Farm Zoo in South Iceland

 Sveitagardurinn first opened in the summer of 2018 but was a big hit from the get-go.
 Located near Selfoss only about an hour away from the capital it is a fantastic stop to make on a road trip out from the city or when exploring the South Coast.
 Their farm animals include all the most popular ones; Icelandic horses, calves, sheep, goats, hens and pigs but also a variety other animals such as ducks, doves, rabbits and even a few Arctic foxes!

 They offer daily horseback rides between 2 pm and 3 pm where children can ride around on Icelandic horses carefully tamed by the farmers.
 There is also a great playground and a small café where you can enjoy coffee, sodas, candy or ice cream – Very welcomed when the weather gets warm.
 Then, just when you think this place has already ticked all the boxes you learn that they have local wool products.
 Like wool sweaters and other typical Icelandic products for sale at a good price!

 They are open from the 1st of June until the end of August.